Tzuba to Ein Lavan

 At the top — a view toward the churches, and Hadassah Ein Kerem Hospital in the distance.

-Rather than take us through the streets of Kiryat Menahem neighborhood in Jerusalem, Avi led us along Henrietta Szold Boulevard, which offers a scenic view (overlooking the forest on one side).
+Rather than take us through the streets of Kiryat Menahem neighborhood in Jerusalem, Avi led us along Henrietta Szold Boulevard.
+This gave us an urban landscape on one side and a scenic view of the forest on the other.

-After crossing a major road/light-rail intersection, the trail returns to the natural landscape.
+After crossing a major traffic and light-rail intersection, the trail returns to the natural landscape.

 It is still early for most wildflowers.
 I was delighted to spot a few cyclamen, crocuses, and narcissus, and one blossoming almond tree at Sataf.